Wahaca Mexican Market Eating

 Looking to the markets of Mexico for inspiration, Wahaca was born out of love for fresh, honest, Mexican market food.
-The restaurant takes a pride in sourcing ingredients as ethically and locally as possible, and enthusiastically signed up to Sustainable Fish City.
+The restaurant takes a pride in sourcing ingredients as ethically and locally as possible, and enthusiastically uses free-range eggs and high welfare meat, and recently signed up to Sustainable Fish City.

-Wahaca explains its concerns: "Our oceans are suffering from depleted stocks of fish as a result of destructive over-fishing and commercial fishing methods - at least 70% of the world's fish stocks are over-fished, and some stocks are at such low levels that they are in danger of collapse.
+Wahaca's commitment to sustainable fish is explained by its concerns now shared by many customers and businesses: "Our oceans are suffering from depleted stocks of fish as a result of destructive over-fishing and commercial fishing methods - at least 70% of the world's fish stocks are over-fished, and some stocks are at such low levels that they are in danger of collapse.
 In the North Sea alone, many once plentiful species such as cod, common skate, bluefin tuna and plaice are now over-fished, or in some cases, virtually extinct.
 A staggering one third of all fish caught globally is thrown overboard.
 The use of massive trawler nets, which catch everything in their path, are extremely damaging to marine habitats and species, such as dolphins and seals."

 Find out more about Wahaca at: www.wahaca.com

 Food Legacy: The campaign, launched October 2011, is inspired by the London 2012 Food Vision adopted by the organisers of the London 2012 Olympic and Paralympic Games.
 Food Legacy asks caterers, restaurants, event organisers and hospitality organisations to commit publicly to taking steps to improve the healthiness, ethics and sustainability of the food they serve.

 Donate to enhance the health and welfare of people, animals and the planet.